samuelluis/localize-simple/README.md

 And now you'll get the right text you want.

 #### Contact
-For support or contact you can write to [samuel@bontix.com](mailto:samuel@bontix.com).
+For support or contact you can write to [samuelluis@outlook.com](mailto:samuelluis@outlook.com).
 If you found a bug or improve to do, post an [issue](https://github.com/samuelluis/localize-simple/issues).

-Thanks for colaborate!
+Thanks for collaborate!